solidoss/solidframe/tutorials/aio_echo/README.md

 };
 ```

-The definition of the onEvent method is simple: only handle Start and Kill events:
+The definition of the __onEvent__ method is simple - only handle Start and Kill events:

 ```C++
 /*virtual*/ void Listener::onEvent(frame::aio::ReactorContext &_rctx, Event &&_revent){